LauraHBui/Modelling-Crime-Data-2021/docs/05-inferential-statistics.md

 <br>

-The visual shows the result obtained in our little table, but here, you can see all 100 sample means, their CIs, and how 95% of the time, they capture the true population mean.
+The visual shows the result obtained in our tiny table, but here, you can see all 100 sample means, their CIs, and how 95% of the time, they capture the true population mean.
 In reality, we have no way of knowing whether we have captured the true population estimates in our sample, but the use of the confidence interval gives us *confidence* that we are on the right track, so reporting CIs in your results is good practice for presenting your findings.

 <br>
 <br>